5 Things to Change About Your Landscape for Home Security

 Make Sure Greenery is Trimmed

 Greenery including bushes, shrubs, and trees should be trimmed at all times for multiple reasons to act as home security solutions.
 For one, it ensures that you have a clear view of the surroundings of your house so you can clearly detect any suspicious activity.
 Maintaining your bushes and shrubs to be trimmed and short keeps any intruder from hiding out in them.
 Second, you want to make sure that none of your greenery is large enough to act as a hideout for possible burglars, especially near entryways and windows.
 When it comes to trees, you want to keep limbs trimmed and inaccessible to intruders that could climb them for access to the second floor of your home.
 Keeping trees trimmed also ensures a clear view of your landscape.
-When in doubt, short and trimmed is always the best way to go.
+When in it comes to best practices in home security landscaping, short and trimmed is always the best way to go.

 Light Up the Night